-Laurent Lemaire was born in Drummondville on January 2, 1939 and is the father of two children.
-He is the third child of a family of five children.
+Laurent Lemaire was born in Drummondville and he is the third child of a family of five children.
 At eight years of age he was already fully immersed in the world of recycling as his parents were running a small recycling business called Drummond Pulp and Fiber.

 In 1962, with a Master’s degree in Commerce from the University of Sherbrooke, he officially joined his father and brother, Bernard, as the head of Drummond Pulp and Fiber; this was followed in 1964 by his participation in Cascades’ beginnings in Kingsey Falls.
 Of the three, he was the most financially astute and the moderator.
 Candor and honesty are second nature to him.
 A strategist, a man of challenges, he fulfills his functions efficiently.